 Shipping Verification - Regulation EU 2015/757 (MRV)

 The MRV (Monitoring, Reporting and Verification) regulation requires ships with 5,000 GT or greater to monitor, report, and verify their CO2 emissions on an annual basis.
-The MRV covers ships that are transporting cargo or passengers for commercial purposes and that call at any EU port.
+The MRV covers ships that are transporting cargo or passengers for commercial purposes and that call at, or depart from, any EU port.

 The MRV came into force on 1 July 2015 and becomes fully effective on 1 January 2018.
 Prior to this shipping companies will need to prepare a monitoring plan for each ship covered by the MRV and have that approved by their verification body.

 Following verification, a document of compliance is issued by the verifier and this document should be kept on board ships to demonstrate compliance with the obligations for monitoring, reporting and verification.
 The document of compliance is valid for a period of 18 months.
 Each Member State shall ensure that any inspection of a ship in a port under its jurisdiction is carried out in accordance with Directive 2009/16/EC which includes checking that a valid document of compliance is carried on board.

 Article 9 of the MRV requires the following to be monitored:

 - Port of departure and port of arrival including the date and hour of departure and arrival

 - Amount and emission factor for each type of fuel consumed in total

 - CO2 emitted